notice

 In part 1 I discussed all the traditional ways to treat your dog’s arthritis.
-In this post, I’m going to tell you about all the natural canine arthritis treatments.
+In this post, we will learn about all the natural and alternative treatments and therapies for canine arthritis.

 As I mentioned then, most (if not all) dogs will eventually suffer from arthritis or painful joints.
-Just like you and me, a dog’s joints Cartledge wears down over time.
-Younger dogs may suffer after an injury or from developmental disorders.
+Just like you and me, a dog’s joint cartilage wears down over time.
+Younger dogs may suffer from an injury or developmental disorders.

 Some dogs may experience mild pain and others the pain may be severe, but arthritis is progressive and will get worse over time.
 That is why it should be a priority for all dog parents.
 It may be necessary to treat with traditional medications, but most medications for arthritis have negative side effects and can damage internal organs.
 But because your dog could suffer from arthritis for a long time it may be necessary to explore natural canine arthritis treatments.
 I personally prefer to go with alternative and natural treatments whenever I can.